nodeshift/opossum/CONTRIBUTING.md

   * Be sure you are starting from a clean slate: `npm run clean && npm install`
   * Run standard-version: `npm run release` - this will run the `ci` task
-  * Push to GitHub: `git push --follow-tags origin master`
+  * Push to GitHub: `git push --follow-tags origin main`
   * Publish to npmjs.com: `npm publish`
   * Assuming all goes well, head over to https://github.com/nodeshift/opossum/releases and update the release with any relevant notes.
 The generated CHANGELOG.md file should